int19h/jbomohi/dict/gu'au/comments.md

 The advantage is to explain the grammar in fewer selma'o.
 Don't multiply entities when the sufficient tools are at hand already!

+## 2014-08-28T16:36:59Z — durka42 (comment 1307, in reply to 1306)

+Re: lu'o

+gleki wrote:
+> durka42 wrote:
+> > Why is this needed when {lu'o} exists?
+>
+>
+> fi'o gunma proposed by latro'a.
+>
+> The advantage is to explain the grammar in fewer selma'o.
+It doesn't seem like LAhE is going away anytime soon.

+> Don't multiply entities when the sufficient tools are at hand already!
+Uh... yes?
+That was exactly the motivation for my question.